Prevalence of circumcision: United Kingdom (15.8%)

 A national survey on sexual attitudes in 2000 found that 15.8% of men or boys in the United Kingdom (ages 16–44) were circumcised by their parents' choosing, while 11.7% of 16- to 19-year-olds, and 19.6% of 40- to 44-year-olds said they had been circumcised.
 Apart from black Caribbeans, men born overseas were more likely to be circumcised.
 Rickwood et al. reported that the proportion of English boys circumcised for medical reasons had fallen from 35% in the early 1930s to 6.5% by the mid-1980s.
 As of 2000 an estimated 3.8% of male children in the UK were being circumcised for medical reasons by the age of 15.
 The researchers stated that too many boys, especially under the age of 5, were still being circumcised because of a misdiagnosis of phimosis.
 They called for a target to reduce the percentage to 2%.

 The Netherlands (9 - 16%)

-Among participants of the HELIUS study, recruited between 2011 and 2015 (age 18-70), the circumcision rate for Dutch men without a migration background was 9%.
+Among participants of the HELIUS study, recruited between 2011 and 2015 (age 18–70), the circumcision rate for Dutch men without a migration background was 9%.
 The rate was > 95% for men of Moroccan, Turkish or Ghanaian background.
-A small study from 2019 that recruited homosexual men suffering from various STD's found that 16% of the participants were circumcised.
+A small study from 2019 that recruited homosexual men suffering from various STDs found that 16% of the participants were circumcised.